 Time spent outside the United States as part of your job is not unemployment.

-You must work at least 20 hours a week in a position directly related to your major area of study.
+You must work part time (under 20 hours/week) or full time (over 20 hours/week) in a position directly related to your major area of study.
 You may:

 - Have multiple jobs